raspberrypilearning/generic-python-item-in-list/en/step_1.md

-Checking whether an item is in a list is easy in Python.
+Checking whether an item is in a list is easy in Python, you can use the `in` keyword.

 ```python
 search_item = "paper"